archiecrewgee/saleae-extensions/README.md

 # Salae Extensions

-Custom extension for analysing analogue voltage change over time with the for the Saleae Logic logic analyser.
+Custom extension for analysing analogue voltage change over time with the the Saleae Logic logic analyser.